Crow’s Woods Nature Preserve – Haddonfield, Camden County, NJ

 Our one and only video is of Crows Woods, featuring BEAVER FOOTAGE.
 It was pretty awesome.

-Overall recommendation: So we ended up moving (again) a few years back, and this is now the closest trail to our house, so we have been here well over a dozen times.
+Overall recommendation: So we ended up moving (again) a few years back, and this is now the closest trail to our house, so we have been here dozens of times.
 We love coming here, the bridges and the steps keep things interesting, we’ve seen lots of birds, and now we always look for a beaver.

 Nearby: Haddonfield is great, check out the Haddrosaurus site, the Indian King Tavern, and the other nearby trails like the Tree Trail at Hopkins Pond